pcooksey/bibtex-js/wiki/styles.md

-The default style can be specified explicitly by adding the following to your html code:
+The default style for each entry can be specified explicitly using the below template system in you html code.

-Basic bibtex template where you define what each entry will look like when printed.
+Basic BibTeX template where you define what each entry will look like when printed.
 ```html
   <div class="bibtex_template">
   </div>